insight-centre/saffron/FORMATS.md

 ##### 1. Term Extraction
 Configuration for the options of the term extraction phase.
 All properties are included under the object:

-* `termExtraction`: Which element contains the following properties to define:
+* `termExtraction`: This element contains the following properties to set up:
     * `threshold` : Sets a minimum Saffron score for the terms retrieved

     * `maxTerms` : Sets the maximum number of terms to extract .
 Default to 100